CBWK-FM

 CBWK-FM is the callsign of the CBC Radio One station in Thompson, Manitoba.
 The station broadcasts at 100.9 MHz.
 The station's studios are located on Selkirk Avenue in Thompson.

 History

 The station signed on in 1980.
 Although separately licensed, for all intents and purposes it was a rebroadcaster of Winnipeg's CBW.
 It was upgraded to a full CBC production centre in 1994 to improve local service in rural northern Manitoba.
 The station also formerly produced a special evening program for the region's large First Nations population, in conjunction with Native Communications, but with the launch of NCI's own radio network this has been discontinued.

 Local programming

 CBWK formerly aired a local morning and midday show called North Country.
-However, following the departure of the program's lone host in January of 2020, local programming from Thompson has been suspended, and the station has instead broadcast programming from CBW in Winnipeg during CBC Radio One's local programming blocks.
+Hosted by Mark Szyszlo for most of its history, his departure left the program on hiatus, with the station instead simulcasting local programming from CBW Winnipeg, until Ramraajh Sharvendiran was named its new host in October 2018.

+Sharvendiran was subsequently transferred to St. John's, Newfoundland and Labrador, in 2020, again leaving the program hostless and returning CBW programming to the station.